fritzadelbertus/git-testing/README.md

-this is from player 3
+this is supposed to be unavailable